andrewchernow/libpcl/doxygen/mainpage.md

 modules, where each module's interface is within a header file.
 The best way to go through this documentation, is to explore the API on a module level.

-You can navigate to each module by clicking on the "Modules" tab.
+The best place to start is the "Related Pages" tab.
+Then navigate to each module by clicking on the "Modules" tab.

 The Portable C Library (PCL) is a library of cross-platform C code which has been tested on the following platforms: